 1915 Model 16TT

-Richard will be piloting a 1915 Norton Model 16TT (Norton Code Name: Tourist), it is the twelfth oldest known Norton.
+Richard is piloting a 1915 Norton Model 16TT (Norton Code Name: Tourist), it is the twelfth oldest known running Norton.

 He bought the bike in February 2015 from Joe Seifert of Norton Motors (nortonmotors.co.uk).
 Initially the rare bike wasn’t for sale, but Joe was intrigued with Richard’s plans to ride it in the Cannonball Run, and kindly allowed him to purchase the Norton.

-Restoration and race modification was performed by Keith Martin of Big D Cycle, Dallas, Texas.
+Restoration and race modification of the bike was performed by Big D Cycle, Dallas, Texas.

 The 490cc single, 3 1/2 hp, 3 speed engine had a period top speed of 60+ mph in its racing versions.
 The three-speed Sturmey Archer transmission is unique to the 1915 year – and is selected with a hand gear change lever.
 The carburettor lacks a needle which is fundamental to later carbs like the one found on the 16H models below.
 The operator has both air and fuel control levers on the bars – meaning it is the operator that determines both mixture and throttle.

 Improvements to the Tourist for the Cannonball Race include: modern rims and tires, a drum brake for the rear hub, L.E.D. lighting run by a battery in a small pannier bag, and an auxiliary fuel tank mounted behind the seat.

 1923 and 1924 Norton Model 16H

 Both the 1923 and 1924 16H models use the same engine as the 16TT – a 490cc side-valve.
-The transmission – while still a Sturmey Archer three-speed – is a different model.
-The gear ratios do differ somewhat between the two bikes.
+The transmission – while still a Sturmey Archer three-speed with hand change – is a different model.
+The gear ratios do differ somewhat between all the bikes.

-Both have modern rims and tyres, and LED lights but notably both have period brakes.
-In addition to the flat tank – additional fuel is carried in a tank on the rear carrier to increase the effective range.
+In addition to the flat tanks – additional fuel is carried in an auxiliary tank on the rear carrier to increase the effective range.
 There is also a stowage box for spares and foul weather gear if needed.
 As with the 16TT, the bikes were prepped by Keith, Ryan and Grady of Big D Cycle.